kernelpernel/Mann-Kendall-Trend-Test/README.md

 Take any dataset with time series entries, and this code will read each column name and determine if the data in that column is trending.

 More detailed README coming soon.

+Currently no license specified.
+Please do not reproduce.